bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-setup-turn-server.md

 # Fingerprints in TURN messages are required for WebRTC
 fingerprint

-# The long-term credential mechanism is required for WebRTC
+# The long-term credential mechanism - see note on Kurento below
-lt-cred-mech
+# lt-cred-mech

 # Configure coturn to use the "TURN REST API" method for validating time-
 # limited credentials.
 BigBlueButton will generate credentials in this